 "Atomic" is based on the greek word "atomos", meaning "indivisible" or "uncuttable".

-In the context of multi-threaded programming, atomic specifically means that code running in other threads cannot "divide" or "cut into" our code.
+In the context of multi-threaded programming, "atomic" means that code running in other threads cannot "divide" or "cut into" our code.

-Our previous attempt was not atomic, because it was divided into three operations, and other threads could cut in between them
+Our previous attempt was not atomic because it was divided into three operations, allowing other threads to cut in between them.

 On the other hand, an atomic process would appear to happen instantaneously.